mrled/alpine-rpi4-aports-docker/README.md

 7. Now you can build packages.
 For instance, to build the kernel with the default settings, run this in the container: `cd ~/aports/main/linux-rpi; abuild -rKd`.

     - I like to log the results, so I added a simple `logcmd.sh` to the container.
 You can run it like `logcmd.sh LOGNAME abuild -rKd` and it will save the full log to a file like `~/logs/20201205-211333-LOGNAME.log`, as well as emit all messages to STDOUT.

+    - You can use passwordless `sudo` to install packages if you need to.

+## Further reading

 Some helpful links: